A direct approach to prescribing scalar curvature on bundles: Introduction

-Theorem \ref{thm:scalar} is related to the Question \ref{q:main} in the following manner.
-Eells and Kuiper in \cite{ek} computed the number of $7$ (respectively $15$)-exotic spheres that are realized as total spaces of sphere bundles.
-Therefore, by setting $G = O(n+1),~n = 7,~15, F = S^n$, Theorem \ref{thm:scalar} enlightens Question \ref{q:main}: \begin{ithm}[Grou--Rigas] 16 (resp. $4.096$) from the $28$ (resp. $16.256$) diffeomorphisms classes of the $7$-dimensional (resp. $15$)-exotic spheres, are such that any smooth real function $f : \Sigma^7 \to \mathbb{R}$ (resp. $f : \Sigma^{15} \to \mathbb{R})$ is the scalar curvature for some Riemannian metric on $\Sigma^7$ (resp. $\Sigma^{15}),$ except maybe if $f = \mathrm{constant} \geq 0$. \end{ithm}
+Theorem \ref{thm:scalar} is related to the Question \ref{q:general} in the following manner: Eells and Kuiper in \cite{ek} computed the number of $7$ (respectively $15$)-exotic spheres realized as total spaces of sphere bundles.
+Therefore, by setting $G = O(n+1),~n = 7,~15, F = S^n$, Theorem \ref{thm:scalar} enlightens Question \ref{q:general}: \begin{theorem}[Grou--Rigas] 16 (resp. $4.096$) from the $28$ (resp. $16.256$) diffeomorphisms classes of the $7$-dimensional (resp. $15$)-exotic spheres are such that any real smooth function $f : \Sigma^7 \to \mathbb{R}$ (resp. $f : \Sigma^{15} \to \mathbb{R})$ is the scalar curvature for some Riemannian metric on $\Sigma^7$ (resp. $\Sigma^{15}),$ except maybe if $f = \mathrm{constant} \geq 0$. \end{theorem}